gaurav-bhadane/Data-Science/README.md

 ## Prerequisites

-Before diving into data science, make sure you have a strong foundation in the following areas:
+Before diving into data science, make sure you have a strong Foundation in the following areas:

 - **Mathematics**: Linear Algebra, Calculus, Probability, and Statistics.
 - **Programming**: Proficiency in at least one programming language, preferably Python or R.